 Exhibits

 All references in this Agreement to “Exhibits” without further qualification mean the Exhibits listed below and attached to this Agreement.
 Each Exhibit is made a part of this Agreement and is incorporated into this Agreement by this reference.
-If any provision of an Exhibit conflicts with any provision of the body of this Agreement, the provision of the body of this Agreement shall prevail, with the exception of Exhibits ”C,” “D,” and ”G,” each provision of which shall prevail over any provision of the body of this Agreement, except as provided in Article 6.2.4 (Long Lead Well Operation AFEs).
-If any provision of Exhibit “C” conflicts with any provision of Exhibit “G,” the provision of Exhibit “G” shall prevail.
-If any provision of Exhibit “C” conflicts with any provision of Exhibit “D,” the provision of Exhibit “____” shall prevail.
+If any provision of an Exhibit conflicts with any provision of the body of this Agreement, the provision of the body of this Agreement shall prevail, with the exception of Exhibits “C,” “D” and ”G,” each provision of which shall prevail over any provision of the body of this Agreement, except the provisions of Articles 6.2.5 (Long Lead Well Operation AFEs), 21 (Insurance and Bonds) and 22 (Liability, Claims and Lawsuits) shall prevail in the event of any such conflict.
+If any provision of Exhibit “C” conflicts with any provision of Exhibits “D” or “G,” the provisions of Exhibit “C” shall prevail.

 Exhibit “A” Description of Leases, Working Interests of the Parties, and Representatives